-From this point, it is very important to secure the previously loosened bolts in the following sequence:
+From this point, it is very important to secure the previously-loosened bolts in the following sequence:

 Before any tightening is performed at this stage, it should have been determined whether the fender and door will have a parallel gap when set at the correct height at the rear.
 If correction is needed to make the gap parallel, the sheet metal must be raised or lowered at the chassis sheet metal mounts by adding or removing shims between the radiator support and the mount.
-Remember that the mount is compressed after tightening and will account for approximately 1/16" smaller gap on the bottom of the door opening than at the top.
+Remember that the mount is compressed after tightening and will account for approximately 1/16 inch smaller gap on the bottom of the door opening than at the top.

-l.
-Tighten the vertical fender to body attachment point first.
+1. Tighten the outer vertical fender to body attachment point first.
 Add or remove shims to position the fender vertically to door.
-Position the fender and door with a 3/16" gap and flush to the door at the upper portion of fender to door.
+Position the fender and door with a 7/32 inch (approximately) gap and flush to the door at the upper portion of fender to door.

 Lower the hood gently to down position and check for squareness of the fender set.
-The hood should have parallel split lines with the fender, and the noses of fenders and hood in line.
-If not in line, the sheet metal must be shifted sideways in the direction of the short fender until they do line up.
+The hood should have parallel split lines with the fender, and the noses of the fenders parallel to the front end panel.
+If not in line, the sheet metal must be shifted sideways in the direction of the smaller gap until they are parallel.
 If only one fender has been loosened and much movement is necessary, the other fender must be loosened the same as the fender being reset; that is, all attachments except directly behind the hood hinge.
-The final position, if correct, will produce parallel hood to fender lines and a flush condition at the hose of hood and fenders.
-(See Figure 110-20 for causes of long and short fenders.)
+The final position, if correct, will produce parallel hood-to-fender lines and a parallel condition to the front end panel.
+(See Figure 110-20 for causes of unparallel hood lines.)